repyh/reeco/README.md

 # Reeco

+## CLI IS BROKEN FOR THE TIME BEING, ALTHOUGH YOU CAN RUN THE CODE FROM YOUR GAME CODE DIRECTORY

 Reeco is a CLI that helps you create game with p5.js (or any other graphics/game library) and bring it to your desktop.

 ## Support for other Libraries